simon-tanna/simon-tanna/README.md

 ## :man_technologist: About Me :

-I'm a junior full-stack developer currently working on web3 projects.
+I'm a full-stack engineer currently working on web3 projects.

 - I'm developing my skills in programming with a focus on Typescript, React, Nodejs and Solidity.